conduktor/conduktor-docs/docs/platform/support/important-notices.md

       password: he11oworld
 ```
 :::caution
-You should only set a single administrator account in the platfrm configuration (used for initialization).
-However, it's possible to define multiple users with administrator role from within the Conduktor interface.
+You should only set a single administrator account in the platform configuration (used for initialization).
+However, it's possible to define multiple users with administrator roles from within the Conduktor interface.
 :::

 Note that the administrator account can also be set via **environment variables:**